 Data files can easily be backed up.
 If properly archived, they are flood-proof and fire-proof.
 Try guaranteeing that with over 100 notebooks!
 I lived on a houseboat for a few years and all my nightmares involved wayward water.

 If you’re serious about durable archiving, you’ll want to backup often and store a copy offsite.
 That might involve stashing a CD at work, dropping a flash drive in a safe deposit box, or uploading files to a secure server.

+One of the most often cited reasons for not wanting to journal is because of bad spelling.
 If you take comfort in those squiggly red lines, this tool’s for you.
 (In a funny twist, I initially mis-spelled “spell-check.”)